arryaaas/Vue-Basic/README.md

 # Vue-Basic
-Practice from Intro Vue Mastery to Vue 3
+Practice from Vue Mastery's Intro to Vue 3